The State Pension is a regular payment you can claim from the government when you reach State Pension age.

 How do you get the State Pension?

 You can claim your pension when you reach State Pension age.
 You can find out how at the government’s website.
 You’ll also find a simple calculator to show you when you’ll qualify for the State Pension.

 If you wish, you can defer your pension until a later date.
 By doing this, your payments could be higher when you do decide to claim.

 The amount you’ll receive in State Pension payments depends on how much National Insurance you’ve paid.

 If you haven’t yet reached the State Pension age (or if you reached it on 6 April 2016 or later) and you’re eligible, you’ll get the new State Pension.

-To get a State Pension, you’ll usually need at least 10 qualifying years on your National Insurance record.
-If you have a 35-year National Insurance record, you may qualify for the full new State Pension.
-For the 2020/21 tax year, this is £175.20 per week.
+You’ll usually need at least 10 qualifying years on your National Insurance record to get the new State Pension.
+If you have a 35-year National Insurance record, you may qualify for the full New State Pension.
+For the 2020/21 tax year, the full new State Pension level is £175.20 per week.
 For more details, see the government’s website.

 You might also be able to claim pension credit.
 This is an income-related benefit which could top up the amount you receive each week.
 There’s more information about this on the government's Pension Credit page.

 This information is based on current understanding of legislation and may change.